Involute gear

 The involute gear profile is the most commonly used system for gearing today, with cycloid gearing still used for some specialties such as clocks.
 In an involute gear, the profiles of the teeth are involutes of a circle.
 The involute of a circle is the spiraling curve traced by the end of an imaginary taut string unwinding itself from that stationary circle called the base circle, or (equivalently) a triangle wave projected on the circumference of a circle.

+Advantages and design

-The involute gear profile was a fundamental advance in machine design, since unlike with other gear systems, the tooth profile of an involute gear depends only on the number of teeth on the gear, pressure angle, and pitch.
+The involute gear profile, sometimes credited to Leonhard Euler, was a fundamental advance in machine design, since unlike with other gear systems, the tooth profile of an involute gear depends only on the number of teeth on the gear, pressure angle, and pitch.
 That is, a gear's profile does not depend on the gear it mates with.
 Thus, n and m tooth involute spur gears with a given pressure angle and pitch will mate correctly, independently of n and m.
 This dramatically reduces the number of shapes of gears that need to be manufactured and kept in inventory.